Endre Bíró

-Endre Bíró (Budapest, April 22, 1919 – Velem, June 13, 1988) was a Hungarian biochemist whose research findings in the biochemistry of the muscle and muscle contraction found international recognition.
+Endre Bíró (April 22, 1919 – June 13, 1988) was a Hungarian biochemist whose research findings in the biochemistry of the muscle and muscle contraction found international recognition.
 (His full name is Miklós Endre Bíró translated into English as Nicholas Andrew Bíró hence in his publications in English he is referred to as N. A. Bíró.)

 Early life

 Endre Bíró was born on April 19, 1919, into a liberal-minded Hungarian-Jewish family as the second son of Lipót Bíró and Emma Gráber.

 Bíró got an M.A. degree for teachers in physics and chemistry at Szeged University, called then the Miklós Horthy University of Szeged. ("Szeged presented its own peculiarities.
 Since the faculty at Budapest was notoriously pro-fascist, Jewish students in the thirties found it easier to get admitted to provincial colleges, working their way around the hated 'numerus clausus'.
 Thus, each September, Szeged university had more than the five percent quota of Jews.
 This, in turn, served as a good pretext for riots by right-wing students, mainly members of the Turul organization.
 Prof N. A. Bíró remembers those days well.
 Of Jewish origin and from a liberal family to boot, he was accepted into Szeged with the help of a Gentile family friend.
 In the fall of each year, rioting broke out in Szeged.
 Forewarned, Bíró and other Jewish students hid across the river in New Szeged until the fighting was over.")

 Bíró was awarded the university's prize for his work "The Determination of the Avogadro Number Based on the Examination of Emulsions".
 He got his Ph.D. degree in organic chemistry and experimental physics in June 1942.

 After having finished university, Bíró, taking into account the then prevailing social circumstances, did not even try to look for a job due to Hungary's anti-Jewish laws. ("By 1940 the number of Jews affected by anti-Jewish legislation in Hungary to the extent of being deprived of their livelihood was about 224,000.")